Trigger Point Injections in Mooresville and Salisbury, NC

 Myofascial pain syndrome is a broad term used to describe chronic pain that targets both the trigger point and any surrounding tissue.
 This syndrome can be brought on by a specific injury, poor posture, recurring movements, or high stress levels.

 Trigger point injections are commonly suggested in addition to prescribed medication and/or physical therapy.
 Patients may attempt to find relief first by trying different muscle relaxers, or by practicing various physical therapy exercises.
 If these treatments are unable to provide sufficient relief, then your provider may recommend that patients consider a trigger point injection as a logical next step in their treatment process.

 A trigger point injection can consist of several components, including a local anesthetic, saline, and a corticosteroid.
-This injection is administered during a brief visit to one of our offices in Mooresville or Salisbury.
+This injection is administered during a brief visit to one of our pain management offices in Mooresville or Salisbury.
 During the visit, your provider will numb the area before applying the injection to the targeted trigger point, and patients can return to normal activities immediately afterward.

 Trigger point injections are very safe.
 Side effects are rarely reported, and are typically quite mild if experienced.
 These risks can include bleeding or infection at the treatment site, and should be addressed by a professional right away.
 More commonly, patients can expect some numbness or slight soreness at the injection site.

 Results can vary on a case-by-case basis, with some patients reporting instantaneous relief as soon as their injection is given, and others who begin to experience an improvement in the days or even weeks following their injection.
 It is also possible for some individuals not to notice any difference in their symptoms after a trigger point injection, though several studies have concluded that the majority of patients who receive this type of injection do experience some degree of reduction in their pain levels.